-See the “HCP Index” next to your name on the Deemples app?
-Wonder how this number if calculated from the scores you have submitted on the app.
-Here we’ll show you how a USGA Golf Handicap Index (HCP Index) is calculated.
+See the "HCP Index" next to your name on the Deemples app.
+Wonder how this number is calculated from the scores you have submitted on the app.
+Here we'll show you how to calculate a USGA Golf Handicap Index (HCP Index).

 Handicap Index = Average of your qualified Handicap Differentials * 0.96